JoelFieldCode/codetest/README.md

 http-server -p 8080

-Then go and visit http://localhost:8080
+Then go and visit http://localhost:8080 and you will see the Front-End.
+There is a table displaying the tickets with filters you can use to reduce/sort the ticket list.

 go/docker environment config setup issues: